 Requirements are subject to change as conditions warrant.
 For current information and for PRRS and PEDv testing options, check

 Sheep and goats

 Note: These rules do not apply to non-domestic sheep and goats.
-For these animals see the section on Exotic ruminants below.
+See Exotic Ruminants below.

-Sheep and goats from within Wisconsin need:
+Sheep and goats from within Wisconsin need: • If sexually intact, need official individual identification (ID) at any age.